Chris Carter (runner): Biography

 He represented England in the 880 yards, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

 He also competed in the 800 metres at the 1968 Summer Olympics.

+He was a member of the British quartet that broke the world record for the 4 x 800m world record in June 1966 with 7min 14.4sec.
+The record was not allowed on a technicality and was awarded to the USSR team who finished second in 7min 16.0secs.